bolmosc/folderappmaker.cpp/README.md

         -docopt
 	docopt.cpp is licensed under the MIT License.
 For more details about license see the file LICENSE-MIT.txt

 	-CodeBlocks
 	Code::Blocksis distributed under the GNU General Public License, version 3, which means it can be used freely by anyone!

+	-TinyXML-2
+	TinyXML-2 is released under the zlib license